Our commitment to supporting the community

 Patient/clients served: 329

-Creates a clinical setting for research on multiple sclerosis therapies, rehabilitation, symptom management, and patient education.
+Provides a clinical environment for studies on multiple sclerosis (MS) diseasemodifying therapies, rehabilitation, symptom management, and patient education.

 Recreation Therapy Outdoor Program

-Provides outdoor activities like hunting, fishing, camping, kayaking, boating, and ATV riding for patients after injury, fostering recovery and enjoyment.
+Provides outdoor activities such as hunting, fishing, camping, kayaking, boating and ATV riding to patients post injury.

 Transition support